 - 1 cup dry white wine

 - ½ cup (2 ounces) grated Parmesan, plus more for serving

 - Parsley, for garnish

-- Heat remaining 1 tablespoon of olive oil and 1 tablespoon of butter in same pan over medium.
-Add onion, rosemary, pinch of salt and pinch of pepper.
-Cook until softened, 2 minutes.
+- Heat remaining 1 tablespoon tablespoon olive oil and remaining 1 tablespoon butter in same pot over medium.
+Add 1 finely chopped onion and 1 teaspoon chopped rosemary; cook until softened, 5 minutes.